-The Plan as amended and restated herein was adopted by the Board on February 13, 2019, is subject to approval by the Company's stockholders and will become effective as of the date of such approval.
-Subject to the provisions of Article XIII, the Plan shall remain in effect until all Options and Stock Appreciation Rights granted under the Plan have been exercised or expired by reason of lapse of time, all restrictions imposed upon Restricted Stock Awards and Restricted Stock Value Equivalent Awards have been satisfied.
+The Plan as amended and restated herein was adopted by the Board on February 11, 2020, is subject to approval by the Company's stockholders and will become effective as of the date of such approval.
+Subject to the provisions of Article XIII, the Plan shall remain in effect until all Options and Stock Appreciation Rights granted under the Plan have been exercised or expired by reason of lapse of time, all restrictions imposed upon Restricted Stock Awards and Restricted Stock Unit Awards have lapsed and all Performance Awards and Stock Value Equivalent Awards have been satisfied.